stable-packages/store/README.md

 ### createReadonlyStore()

-`createReadonlyStore()` is a version stable store that prevents modification.
+`createReadonlyStore()` creates a version stable store that prevents modification.

-It is created the same way as `createStore()`, with the additional features:
+It signature is the same as `createStore()`.
+The returned `ReadonlyStore` has the following additional features:

 #### ReadonlyStore#get()